OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ### Maven on the build agent
 The next thing we need to is install Maven on our build agent.
 Maven doesn't have an installer and is merely a .zip file that needs to be extracted and placed on the build agent.
 Similar to Java, we need to do a couple of things with Environment Variables:

-- Create MAVEN_HOME and point it to where we extracted Maven to
+- Create MAVEN_HOME and point it to where we extracted Maven to (ie c:\maven)
-- Adding the \bin folder to the Path Environment Variable
+- Adding the \bin folder to the Path Environment Variable (ie c:\maven\bin)

 ### Add the Maven capability
 If you are creating a new build agent, this step may not be necessary as part of the agent installation scans the machine for capabilities and will automatically add Maven if it's found.
 If you're using an existing agent, you will need to go into Azure DevOps (ADO) and add the capability to the agent manually.